r57zone/Half-Life-Alyx-novr/README.md

-"P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller "O" | Left hand cell (use with right hand trigger) | Moving the right controller
+"P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller "O" | Left hand cell (use with right hand trigger) | Moving the right controller "N", "M" | turn left, turn right | Pressing the left and right touch panels of the right controller

+If you don't have Numpad keys or there are additional buttons on the mouse then you can use other key bindings, ready-made profiles already have a driver archive.

 ## Walkthrough difficulties
 • **Chapter 3: Is Or Will Be (fix the wheel)**